CapacitorSet/box-js/README.md

 You may occasionally run into unsupported components.
 In this case, you can file an issue on GitHub, or emulate the component yourself if you know JavaScript.

-The error will typically look like this:
+The error will typically look like this (line numbers may be different):

 ```
 1 Jan 00:00:00 - Unknown ActiveXObject WinHttp.WinHttpRequest.5.1